-The ISBI holds investments in hedge funds, real estate funds, opportunistic debt funds, private equity funds and infrastructure funds that are considered illiquid by the very nature of the investment.
+The majority of the ISBI's portfolio is highly liquid.
+However, the ISBI holds investments in hedge funds, real estate funds, opportunistic debt funds, private equity funds, commingled funds, bank loans and infrastructure funds that are considered illiquid by the very nature of the investment.
 Market risk exists with respect to these investments as the ISBI may not be able to exit from the illiquid investments during periods of significant market value declines.